The best 4-person tents 2025: spacious tents for camping with friends and family

 Reasons to avoid

 A serious shelter for serious campers, the Nortent Gamme 4 is able to tackle extreme conditions with no problems, providing a roomy and warm camping experience with insane levels of protection.
-Like the Lavvo 4, it can accomodate a stove, adding extra levels of heat for the coldest of nights, while the nylon backing and heavy duty thickness keeps plenty of heat in if you end up leaving the stove at home.
+Like the Lavvo 4, it can accommodate a stove, adding extra levels of heat for the coldest of nights, while the nylon backing and heavy-duty thickness keep plenty of heat in if you end up leaving the stove at home.

 If you live somewhere with subzero temperatures and relentless wind, or if you want to venture into those types of conditions, this is the shelter for you.